MARS-Group-HAW/model-soh/SOHLogisticsBox/README.md

 adjusting to constraints and blocked roads.
 Integrated with the **`SemiTruckLayer`**, it registers with the simulation, manages a **`SemiTruck`**, and ensures realistic freight transport behavior.
-The driver interacts with road networks, optimizing truck-specific routes while considering constraints like weight, height, length, width, incline and restricted roads**.
+The driver interacts with road networks, optimizing truck-specific routes while considering constraints like weight, height, length, width, incline and restricted roads.
 Once the destination is reached, the driver exits the simulation, ensuring efficient lifecycle management within large-scale logistics and mobility simulations.

 ## SemiTruckLayer